dilip0506/LearningSamples/Notes/linux.md

 if anything goes worng restart tor (service tor status/start/stop/restart cmd with diffrent options)

 3)VPN
-before setting up or using VPH configure dhclient.config to use opendns server we can be identified by the DNS server server used by our local ISP DNS server. so use a different DNS server of other location edit vim /etc/dhcp/dhclient.conf go to line prepend DNS Name servers and add other ipaddress and restart network-manager service(cmd : service network-manager restart)
+before setting up or using VPN configure dhclient.config to use opendns server we can be identified by the DNS server server used by our local ISP DNS server. so use a different DNS server of other location edit vim /etc/dhcp/dhclient.conf go to line prepend DNS Name servers and add other ipaddress and restart network-manager service(cmd : service network-manager restart)